 Perhaps they have been playing hockey with your emotions or maybe your team has different players.

 The Orlando shooting at Pulse.
 Awful.
 Awful.
 Awful.
 No one deserves that.
 I don’t care what you believe.
 It is just awful.
 I found it overloaded my emotions and I had a difficult time speaking to it due to the magnitude of its awfulness.
 But there were those who did wonderful compassionate things.
 One man made crosses for the victims.
 See HERE A group of people dressed as angels showed up at a memorial of a victim barring the awfulness of another group that dared to picket (Westboro makes me want to throw up).
 See HERE.

-My eight year old grandson just finished second grade.
-His classmate’s mom died of cancer.
+My eight-year-old grandson’s classmate’s mom died of cancer.
 Awful.
 Again I fell into my emotions too strong to be constructive.
 But my daughter responded with love.
-She took her eight year old son to the funeral of a mom of an eight year old.
+She took her eight-year-old son to the funeral of a mom of an eight-year-old.
 What compassion.
 What a lesson for her son.

 My son and daughter in law had a miscarriage last year.
 Awful.
 They are now expecting their rainbow baby.
 Just last night was the gender reveal party surrounded with love and joy.
 I had the privilege of being present both at the awful and the joyous.

 My mother in law has Alzheimer’s.
 Awful insidious disease.
 Beyond words to describe.
 Until one day I was given the words in a short story – A Bird Named Payn.All the stuff fighting for our emotional attention can be quite taxing.
 Click To Tweet

 - Those hurling hatred and blame, tearing people down.

 - Those who have scored with love and compassion.

 - People sitting on the bench with apathy or overwhelmed by their emotions.